 Species at risk of being lost from Bexley: 2 to 4.
-The Green Hairstreak is very localised, but known occurrences are within designated Sites of Importance for Nature Conservation and thus enjoy a measure of protection from 'development'.
+The Green Hairstreak is very localised, but is gradually being found at more sites.
+Known occurrences are within designated Sites of Importance for Nature Conservation and thus enjoy a measure of protection from 'development'.
 Succession beyond scrub to denser tree cover is a medium-term issue.
 White-letter Hairstreak is confined to a handful of stands of remnant Elm, and populations could be lost through indiscriminate 'tidying' operations because someone decides the dead stems resulting from Dutch Elm disease are 'unsightly' or a danger to the public, or through over-zealous cutting of tall Elm hedges.
 The Small Heath seems to be restricted to a very few sites in the Borough, of the kind that would be vulnerable to fire, but may have been overlooked, and more research is needed on local distribution.
 It is thought to be in decline in southern Britain.
-The presence of White Admiral in Bexley has not yet been unequivocally confirmed, but after a decline in the early 1900s has been expanding its range northwards again in recent years.
+The presence of White Admiral in Bexley has not yet been unequivocally confirmed, but it seems likely it has a small foothold in the Joydens Wood area.
+After a decline in the early 1900s has been expanding its range northwards again in recent years.